renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

     system! 'cp config/application.example.yml config/application.yml'
   end
   ```

+* add application.yml to .gitignore
+* add one first key to application.example.yml `APP_PORT: 3000`

   Make sure it comes **before** any `rails` comands.
 * To ensure you have all the required keys from the `application.example.yml` in your `application.yml`,